Skip to main content

 Then, you need to install and configure the libraries that are required by the drawer navigator:

-1. First, install react-native-gesture-handler and react-native-reanimated.
+1. First, install react-native-gesture-handler and react-native-reanimated (at least version 2 or 3).

 If you have a Expo managed project, in your project directory, run: